 Cultures Sauvages (Raw Cultures) is a radio show on Radio Eponyme, a local radio of Mulhouse.
-The show was created in 2017 and talks about culture and especially music and litterature.
+The show was created in 2017 and talks about culture and especially music and literature.
 Since October 2019, I’m doing a chronicle every month about my travels and I decided to draw something to illustrate my adventures!

 LEARNING SPANISH IN AN ECUADORIAN FARM